Faithlife/styled-ui/UpgradeGuide.md

     ```
   - Deprecated components previously imported from `'@faithlife/styled-ui/dist/text-input'` (`Typeahead`, `AsyncTypeahead`, `Token`, `Menu`, `MenuItem`, `InferredTypeahead`) have been removed.
   - `Select` components behave slightly differently now in one situation.
 When `isMulti` is `true`, if one or more options are selected and then later all selected options are removed, upon the removal of the last option the value passed to `onChange` will be `null`.
 In v5, the value passed to `onChange` in this situation would have been `[]`.
 See the [React Select v3 upgrade guide](https://github.com/JedWatson/react-select/issues/3585) for more details.
+- `Tooltip`
+  - The `styleOverrides` prop has been removed in favor of Styled System props.